Urbanization in India

 Urbanization in India began to accelerate after independence, due to the country's adoption of a mixed economy, which gave rise to the development of the private sector.
-The population residing in urban areas in India, according to the 1901 census, was 11.4%, increasing to 28.53% by the 2001 census, and is now currently 34% in 2017 according to The World Bank.
-According to a survey by UN, in 2030 40.76% of country's population is expected to reside in urban areas.
-As per World Bank, India, along with China, Indonesia, Nigeria, and the United States, will lead the world's urban population surge by 2050.
+The population residing in urban areas in India, according to the 1901 census, was 11.4%, increasing to 28.53% by the 2001 census, and is now currently 34% in 2017 according to the World Bank.
+According to a survey by the United Nations, in 2030 40.76% of country's population is expected to reside in urban areas.
+As per the World Bank, India, along with China, Indonesia, Nigeria, and the United States, will lead the world's urban population surge by 2050.

-Mumbai saw large-scale rural-urban migration in the 20th century.[see main]
-Mumbai, in 2018, accommodates 22.1 million people, and is the second-largest metropolis by population in India.
-Delhi has 28 million inhabitants and witnessed the fastest rate of urbanization in the world, with a 4.1% rise in population as per the 2011 census.
+Mumbai saw large-scale rural-urban migration in the 20th century.
+In 2018, Mumbai accommodated 22.1 million people, and was the second-largest metropolis by population in India.
+Delhi has 28 million inhabitants and witnessed the fastest rate of urbanization in the world, with a 4.1% rise in population as per the 2011 census of India.

 History

 Post-independence, India faced high rates of poverty, unemployment, and a stagnant economy.
-Post independence india focused on the domain of science and technology.
+Post-independence India focused on the domain of science and technology.
 The mixed economy system was adopted, resulting in the growth of the Public sector in India crippling down the development of Indian economy leading to what is popularly known as Hindu rate of growth.
-The South Asian region though predominantly rural (accounted for 69.9% rural population as of 2010), has recorded much higher annual growth of urban population.
+The South Asian region though predominantly rural (accounting for 69.9% rural population as of 2010), has recorded much higher annual growth of urban population.
 India, the leading country in South Asia has shown an unprecedented increase in the urban population in the last few decades and its urban population has increased about 14 fold from 1901 to 2011.
 This growth is mainly uneven but not skewed and not concentrated to a single city of the country.
 India shares most characteristic features of urbanization in the developing countries where the rate of urbanization is faster than the developed countries.
 For instance, in 1971 there were only about 150 cities whose population was more than one lakh, now this figure has reached to 500.
 The urban population of India has increased from 25.85 million in 1901 to 377.11 million in 2011.